 The comparison of communist museums can give a good overview of what post-communism mourns, and what it celebrates (Pusca 2014: 435).
 While some countries use the museum as a support for mea culpa, others took the opposite stand by emphasizing other aspects of the life under communism.
 On the whole, these stances often correspond to national specificities.
 In Hungary for instance, the communist regime was known as being the most 'moderate' state of the region, and was trading with the West far before the collapse of the USSR (Kulcsár, Yum 2012: 194).
 The way in which the Museum of Terror in Budapest is conceived greatly corresponds to Western standards of musealisation.
-By contrast, in Bulgaria, the erasure of the communist regime did not have strong political dissidents unlike in other countries (Petkova-Campbell 2010: 282), the 'mourning' - or memorial - aspect of museums was probably seen as less important, which, at present, opens the door for an asserted nostalgia.
+By contrast, in Bulgaria, the erasure of the communist past was most likely seen as the proper way towards democratisation.
+Also, since the Bulgarian communist regime did not have strong political dissidents unlike in other countries (Petkova-Campbell 2010: 282), the 'mourning' - or memorial - aspect of museums was probably seen as less important, which, at present, opens the door for an asserted nostalgia.